Franconian Switzerland-Veldenstein Forest

 About Franconian Switzerland-Veldenstein Forest

-Franconian Switzerland-Veldenstein Forest Nature Park covers approximately 2,346 square kilometers of spectacular limestone landscapes in northern Bavaria, centered on the deeply incised valleys and towering rock formations between Bamberg, Bayreuth, and Nuremberg.
-Known as Franconian Switzerland for its dramatic scenery rivaling the Alps, the park contains over 1,000 caves, hundreds of vertical rock towers, and some of Bavaria's finest beech forests on the Franconian Alb plateau.
-Established in 1968, it is one of Germany's most geologically and recreationally significant nature parks.
+Franconian Switzerland-Veldenstein Forest Nature Park covers approximately 2,335 square kilometers of spectacular limestone landscapes in northern Bavaria, centered on the deeply incised valleys and towering rock formations between Bamberg, Bayreuth, and Nuremberg.
+[1] Known as Franconian Switzerland for its dramatic scenery, the park contains numerous caves, hundreds of vertical rock towers, and some of Bavaria's finest beech forests on the Franconian Alb plateau.
+The park managing association was founded in 1968 and the nature park was officially designated in 1995, making it the second-largest nature park in Bavaria.
+[1]

 Wildlife Ecosystems